Legal Assistance for

 We'll refer you to highly qualified and Certified Instructors for the appropriate class for your license type and shooting needs.We will also counsel you on the appropriate firearms for your needs and suggest local gun retailers that we know and recommend depending on your geographical location.

 If you're even thinking about owning a gun, contact us for a consultation and let's get started.
 We welcome all your questions and will provide the right answers to the best of our abilities.
+We do Pistol Licensing from Application to Appeals for Denials, Suspenstions, or Revocations.
+That's all we do and we know what we are doing, so contact us a for a Consultation now!